bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 # Implementation

-Implementation is a concrete library wrapper to work with a particular protocol. `go-asyncapi` contains implementations for all supported protocols, that are based on most popular libraries.
+Implementation is a concrete library wrapper to work with a particular protocol. `go-asyncapi` contains implementations for all supported protocols that are based on most popular libraries.
 They can be chosen by cli flags, but you can also implement your own implementation.

 The generated implementation code is put by default to `impl` package in target directory.